From the province of Lower Saxony to Berlin

 Loan secured

-As security for his loans, Goldschmidt transferred his two houses to the bank in December 1931, together with the works of art and furniture.
-In 1932, the insolvent Danat Bank was taken over by Dresdner Bank.
+As security for his loans, Goldschmidt transfers his two houses to the bank in December 1931, together with the works of art and furniture.
+In 1932, the insolvent Danat Bank is taken over by Dresdner Bank.
 As a result, Goldschmidt's loan is also transferred to the new creditor.

 Flight and persecution under the Nazi regime

 By 1933, Goldschmidt is able to reduce his bank debts from ten million to seven million Reichsmarks.
 Despite this, there is no improvement, as the National Socialists come to power.
-He was no longer allowed to withdraw money from his account and transfers were not authorised.
+He is no longer allowed to withdraw money from his account and transfers are not authorised.

 Goldschmidt is also slandered in National Socialist hate newspapers.

 „A group of Hitler's followers searching for Jakob Goldschmidt found his brother Louis, whom they dragged through the streets, beat him up in an inhumane manner and left him to his fate lying in the street.
-When Jakob Goldschmidt was informed of this incident a few minutes later, he fled with his son Erwin immediately after receiving the news.
+When Jakob Goldschmidt was informed of this incident a few minutes later, he fled with his son Erwin without any preparation.
 He left behind all his possessions - assets, securities and all other movable and immovable property - here in Germany.“

 From the restitution files, 16 January 1958 (Landesarchiv Berlin, B Rep. 025-02, No. 200/57)